DARPA-CRITICALMAAS/ta2-minmod-infra/README.md

 docker compose up -d nginx api editor api_sync_test; sleep 10; docker compose up -d dashboard
 ```

+Note that `api_sync` will back up the data to the github repository.
+You can create an access token and change the remote of the repository to include the access token with the following format: `https://<access_token>@<repository_url>`.

 To clean up the databases, run the following command:

 ```bash